tigitlabs/nrf-devcontainer/README.md

 For convenience the `west` alias is added.

+### How to use the template

+After cloning the repo open the folder in the devconctainer.
+The build might take some time.
+Then run this commands for a quick test:

+- Run: `./build_test.sh`
-You can run the `./build_test.sh` script to test the enviornment is working correctly After you run the script the blinky project will be copied into `/workspaces/nrf-devcontainer` To test that the `alias` working run: `west build blinky --board nrf52840dk/nrf52840 --build-dir blinky/build --pristine`
+- Run: `west build blinky --board nrf52840dk/nrf52840 --build-dir blinky/build --pristine`

 ---

 ## Topics to understand before getting started